Where the Crawdads Sing: Ecocriticism

-Nature girl fantasy
+Ecocriticism analyses the interplay of literature and ecology.
+Scholars have examined Where the Crawdads Sing for its depiction of wild nature and its contrast with town life and attitudes.
+Annika Salisbury examines three ecocritical perspectives on the novel: postcolonial, ecofeminist, and climate change.
+She writes that in a postcolonial analysis, both Kya and nature are "othered" at the start, but move to being respected.
+In an ecofeminist analysis, Kya and nature are described as unexpectedly active and interconnected, and able to bring about change.
+And in a climate change ecocritical analysis, readers are indirectly encouraged to care about the natural world.
+Corin Kraft writes that the novel provides both "a socio-historical insight into the racially segregated and hierarchically classed South of the 1950s and 1960s" and an ecocritical view of how Americans have viewed and made use of North Carolina's natural environment.
+In her view, Owens ambivalently involves literature too in the interchange, as Kya's writings simultaneously educate her (fictional) readers and accelerate tourism in the region, harming both local businesses and the wetlands.

+'Wild woman' and 'Southern Gothic'

+The scholar of humanities Marwa Talib Naji suggests that "the wild woman" is to be contrasted specifically with the traditional place of women in the South of the United States.
+She writes that the Southern Gothic genre in American literature addresses issues of class, gender roles, and race in that region.
+In Where the Crawdads Sing, she writes, the protagonist Kya exemplifies the Southern Gothic archetype of the wild woman before she is "confined to the house space".
 Adrian Horton, in The Guardian, describes the book as "a fantasy of grit and purity", offering "a seductive blend of romance, murder mystery and feral coming-of-age".
 He comments that there are two timelines: a murder mystery, and the tale of Kya's growing up alone in the wild.
 In his view, the book's construction is not well conceived: in particular, the "implausible twist ending ... undercuts almost everything that comes before, if you think about it for more than two seconds".
 Further, he writes, the book treats the complications of relationships, physical hardship, and racism as "wallpaper", preferring to focus on its "central nature girl fantasy of self-reliance".
-Mark Lawson, also in The Guardian, calls Kya "a vivid and original character", noting that Owens manages to show how Kya uses calculation and instinct to get herself "into and out of difficulties", mostly avoiding the trap of making her a superhero.
+The author Mark Lawson, also in The Guardian, calls Kya "a vivid and original character", noting that Owens manages to show how Kya uses calculation and instinct to get herself "into and out of difficulties", mostly avoiding the trap of making her a superhero.
 He comments that a coming-of-age romance could be sentimental, but that this tendency is countered by the crime fiction side of the novel.